 Table 5 sets out judicial review applications and outcomes for the tribunal decisions made over the last three years.
-It displays the number of tribunal decisions made during the reporting period judicial review outcome for those cases.
+It displays the number of tribunal decisions made during the reporting period that have been the subject of a judicial review application, and the judicial review outcome for those cases.